henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseMakerCompareAnnot.md

 With the sorted files, we can now perform a comparison:

+*gt eval drosophila\_melanogaster.sorted.gff maker\_without\_abinitio.sorted.gff*
-*gt eval maker\_a1\_p0\_c0.sorted.gff maker\_a0\_p1\_c1.sorted.gff*
+*gt eval drosophila\_melanogaster.sorted.gff maker\_with\_abinitio.sorted.gff*

 This will create a long list of measures for all relevant sequence features with respect to both the 'sensitivity' and 'specificity' - as a measure of how close the annotation comes to a reference.
 As a reminder, 'specificity' measures the fraction of a reference overlapping a prediction whereas 'sensitivity' measures the fraction of a prediction overlapping a reference.

 Note that the measures employed by genometools function in a all-or-nothing fashion.
 If the overlap is not 100%, it doesn't count (which is why you are unlikely to find gene-level congruencies between your gene builds and the reference annotation).

+From the comparison of your annotations to the Ensembl annotation, which one seems to be the most comprehensive to you ?

 ## Visualising annotations

-Note: The following section overlaps with some of the exercises you have done earlier (comparing augustus predictions against the reference annotation).
+**Note:** The following section overlaps with some of the exercises you have done earlier (comparing augustus predictions against the reference annotation).

 In the previous tasks, we have looked at the overlap between different gene builds.
 While this gives us an indication of how similar two annotations are, it doesn't really allow us to judge the overall quality and similarity of annotations.
 Remember, sensitivity and specificity are 'all-or-nothing' - two annotations may be considered very different, but provide similar information, biologically.
 By that, we mean that two gene models don't need to be 100% identical in their coordinates to tell the scientist that a gene indeed exists in a given location and what it's product looks like.